 Weather

-Spring is full on come the end of the month.
+Spring is full on by the end of the month.
 May is especially a wonderful time to visit Iceland as nature comes to life with blossoming lupine flowers, roaring streams and waterfalls, and baby animals, like the puffin.
-The fresh scent in the air and long daylight hours create a happy buzz around Iceland as temperatures creep into the 40s Fahrenheit during the day.
-Pack your shades as the sun sets around 11:30 pm and rises before 3:30 am providing endless sunsets and sunrises.
+The fresh scent in the air and long daylight hours create a happy buzz around Iceland as temperatures creep into the 40s (Fahrenheit) during the day.
+Pack your shades as the sun sets around 11:30 pm and rises before 3:30 am, providing endless sunsets and sunrises.

-The weather, overall, is slightly less changeable with only 11 days of rain on average and sudden storms are rarer than in winter so you’ll want to wear layers and have a wind and waterproof jacket on hand.
+Overall, the weather is slightly less changeable, with only 11 days of rain on average.
+Sudden storms are rarer than in winter, so you'll want to wear layers and have a windproof and waterproof jacket on hand.

 Crowds & Costs

-The last month before you see a noticeable uptick in prices makes May one of the best months to snag a decent hotel rate and plane ticket while the weather and longer daylight hours are relatively nice for outdoor activities and sightseeing.
-Minor roads are likely accessible toward the end of the month granting an all-access pass to the country.
-And if that wasn’t good enough, you aren’t likely to run into as many fellow travelers as compared to June, July, and August.
+The last month before you see a noticeable uptick in prices makes May one of the best months to snag a decent hotel rate and plane ticket, while the weather and longer daylight hours are relatively nice for outdoor activities and sightseeing.
+Minor roads are likely accessible toward the end of the month, granting an all-access pass to the country.
+And if that wasn't good enough, you aren't likely to run into as many fellow travelers as you do in June, July, and August.

 Chat with a local specialist who can help organize your trip.